Customer Profiling in 10 Easy Steps [+ Templates]

 I like this quote from author David J. Greer because it highlights that the customer is king.
 Customers are the ones who use and benefit from your products, so who better to turn to for inspiration on how to satisfy their needs better?

-Hot tip: HubSpot's customer feedback software can help you set up effective surveys, and the results will be stored right within the CRM.
+Pro tip: HubSpot's customer feedback software can help you set up effective surveys, and the results will be stored right within the CRM.

 Analytics Software

+While analytics software may seem like something only a marketing team needs, it's critical for your customer profiling efforts.
 It will help you understand the content your prospects most respond to, and it will unearth the types of customers who are visiting certain product pages on your website.

-Pro tip: HubSpot‘s analytics software keeps all of your customer interaction and engagement data in one convenient interface.
+Pro Tip: HubSpot’s analytics software keeps all of your customer interaction and engagement data in one convenient interface.
 And it’s connected to your CRM, too.

 3. Dig into demographics.